PseudoDevs/IamGhost/bbmd5.md

-Last updated: 2024-04-10 04:18:11
+Last updated: 2024-04-10 04:20:35
-Random Quote: I'm not surviving, I'm just existing. - Brook Soso
+Random Quote: The Wall can stop an army, but not a man alone.  -  Mance Rayder